jonathanw82/HydroBigTent/README.md

  </h1>

 ## Hydroponics
-I created this Hydropoincs system out of my love of mixing technology with nature, the ability to harness the the building blocks of life to create tasty food in my dining room.
-This project is a work in progress but i am proud of the evolution of it.
+I created this Hydroponics system out of my love of mixing technology with nature, the ability to harness the building blocks of life to create tasty food in my dining room.
+This project is a work in progress but I am proud of the evolution of it.

-The heart of the system is an arduino Uno, connected to a real-time clock module, an lcd display and a rotary encoder.
-The arduino works out to points in time and whether the lights should be on or off depending where it is between these time cycles, even if the power has dropped out during the cycle.
+The heart of the system is an Arduino Uno, connected to a real-time clock module, an LCD display and a rotary encoder.
+The Arduino works out to points in time and whether the lights should be on or off depending on where it is between these time cycles, even if the power has dropped out during the cycle.
 It also monitors water temperature and turns on heat mats if the water temperature is below its designated temperature.
 Whilst also keeping an eye on the time in case watering intervals have been reached and turn pumps on if so.
 The system can handle NFT and Ebb and flow style systems.
-During the creation of the system I have made it able to have 2 tents with 2 individual lights that can be set to their own time cycles.
+During the creation of the system, I have made it able to have 2 tents with 2 individual lights that can be set to their own time cycles.
 The incorporation of a menu system and using EEprom to save settings was also implemented at this time.

-When I first created the system, I originally used a compact florescent light, but I found if chews too much power to lumen ratio, I also tried to run the lights of a solid state relay however being florescent, the solid state relay made if flicker even when it was off, due to the way solid state relay have a small but normal current flow through them that slowly charges up the capacitors in the florescent bulbs ballast, when they get to their minimum stating voltage the bulb with try to start but then die back dimply.
-To get round this, I used a standard relay, but due to the inrush current being 100+ times the operating current, the florescent bulb would fuse the relay terminals together not allowing the bulb to turn off, I even tried putting a snubber across the terminals but to no avail.
-At this point I decided to go with a contactor as it is rated at well over any spike in current the bulb could produce.
-Soon after, the florescent was replaced with the led bulbs in the second lighting fixture created out of individual bulbs that can be added or removed depending on how with light intensity I needed for that particular application.
+When I first created the system, I originally used a compact fluorescent light, but I found if chews too much power to lumen ratio, I also tried to run the lights of a solid-state relay however being florescent, the solid-state relay made if flicker even when it was off, due to the way solid-state relay has a small but normal current flow through them that slowly charges up the capacitors in the fluorescent bulbs ballast when they get to their minimum stating voltage the bulb with try to start but then die back dimply.
+To get around this, I used a standard relay, but due to the inrush current being 100+ times the operating current, the florescent bulb would fuse the relay terminals together not allowing the bulb to turn off, I even tried putting a snubber across the terminals but to no avail.
+At this point, I decided to go with a contractor as it is rated well over any spike in current the bulb could produce.
+Soon after, the florescent was replaced with the led bulbs in the second lighting fixture created out of individual bulbs that can be added or removed depending on the light intensity I needed for that particular application.
 More on lighting can be found here [Lighting](#lighting)

-#### The users goals of this system are:
+#### The user's goals of this system are:
 * An easy to navigate menu
 * Low power consumption
 * Zero landfill